 Section hiking is a term associated with thru-hiking that refers to completing an end-to-end hike of one section at a time.
 However, section hikes are not necessarily done in a sequence and with continuity.
 Hikers can cover some sections in one hiking season and some in another.
-The John Muir Trail is one example of a section hike, which is PCT’s 211-mile breathtaking stretch.
+The John Muir Trail is one example of a section hike, which is a 211-mile breathtaking stretch of the Pacific Crest Trail.
 Thru-hiking generally refers to completing the complete trail at once and in a sequence.

 Section hiking is about choosing your own adventure, with flexibility being the main benefit.
 You don’t have to leave without paychecks for extended periods of time when hiking a trail in sections.
 It’s easier to plan section hiking around your own life commitments, while it’s also not as mentally, financially and physically challenging as a thru-hike.
 You don’t have to meet daily high mileage requirements, which allows you to explore the surroundings in detail.

 Flip-flop is another variation of thru-hiking, which involves completing a classic thru-hike in a non-sequential way.
 Hikers complete the full trail in different sections in no particular sequence, usually starting from the middle.
 A ‘true’ flip-flop refers to completing at least one section in the opposite direction.
 Some purists also like to flip-flop to avoid severe weather, but as a downside, transportation itineraries become more complicated.

 Thru-hiking vs. Backpacking